bmehder/sveltekit-get-cats/README.md

 For example:

 - Clicking a button dispatches a message
-- Pressing a key dispatches a `{ kind: 'UserPressedKey', key }` message
+- Pressing a key dispatches a `{ kind: 'UserPressedKey', key: 'c' }` message

 All messages—regardless of origin—flow through the same pipeline: